Philippe du Contant de la Molette

 Philippe du Contant de La Molette (1737–1793) was a French theologian and biblical scholar.

+Biography

 He was born at La Côte-Saint-André, in Dauphiné, France, 29 August 1737.
 He studied at the Sorbonne, and, in 1765, defended a thesis on Job, in six languages.
 Louis XV was so well pleased that he allowed him to pass the examinations for the licentiate without the required delays, a privilege, however, which de la Molette did not use.
 Later on, he became Vicar-General of the diocese of Vienne, France.

-As a biblical author, he shows great erudition and is well versed in the Oriental languages, but he lacked originality, and his criticism is often misleading.
-His works, all published in Paris, are the following.
-Essai sur l'Ecriture Sainte, ou Tableau historique des avantages que l'on peut tirer des langues orientales pour la parfaite intelligence des Livres Saints (1775); Nouvelle méthode pour entrer dans le vrai sens de l'Ecriture sainte (1777); La Genèse expliquée d'après les textes primitifs, etc. (1777), 3 vols., a work intended especially as a refutation of Voltaire; L'Exode expliqué, 3 vols.
-(1780); the thesis that he had defended in 1765 is printed in the beginning of this work; Les Psaumes expliqués, etc., 3 vols.
-(1781); Traité sur la poésie et la musique des Hébreux (1781), a continuation of the preceding; Le Lévitique expliqué, 2 vols.
-(1785).
-He had also done considerable work as a preparation for a Nouvelle Bible polyglotte, but it is doubtful whether he ever published it.

 He died on the scaffold during the Reign of Terror in 1793.

+Works

+As a biblical author, he shows great erudition and is well versed in the Semitic languages, but he lacked originality, and his criticism is often misleading.
+His works, all published in Paris, are the following: